open2b/scriggo-site/site/faq.md

 ### Why is Scriggo so fast and allocates less than other interpreters in Go?

 Scriggo implements a virtual machine with registers.
-The code of the programs in Go and that of the templates is compiled for the first time in bytecode and then executed on the Scriggo virtual machine.
+The code of the programs in Go and that of the templates is compiled the first time in bytecode and then executed on the Scriggo virtual machine.

 This allows for excellent execution speed and a small memory allocation compared to other interpreters in Go.